Grilled chicken is probably the best meal prep food going, as long as you know how to reheat it.

 Here’s how I reheated the grilled chicken pieces:

-- In the steamer (juicy chicken but best for plain meat)
+• In the steamer: Juicy chicken but best for unseasoned chicken.

 Tips for reheating grilled chicken

-- Don’t overcook your chicken the first ime (easier said than done, I know).
+Don’t overcook your chicken the first time (easier said than done, I know).
 But overcooked chicken is just going to get even drier when you reheat it.

 Reheating grilled chicken in the oven